Acelinutilizes a multi-sensory approach to help students

 develop the skills of a strong reader as indicated in the report of the National

-Reading Panel (2000): phonics, phonemic awareness, fluency, vocabulary, and comprehension.
+Reading Panel (2000): phonics, phonemic awareness, fluency & automaticity, vocabulary, and comprehension.

 phonemic awareness so that students can distinguish, identify, and sequence sounds

-recognizing frequent letter patterns, or “sight words,” to produce automaticity
+Second, we strengthen the visual memory that supports the ability to recognize frequent letter patterns, or “sight words,” and leads to automaticity

 produces a quick, reflex-like connection between words and the accompanying

 sounds.
 Together with phonics, phonemic awareness, and automaticity, students have the skills to process text and demonstrate text reading fluency.

 Finally, we develop students’ concept imagery skills, thereby

 enabling them to understand what they read—both at the word level (vocabulary)

 and in connected text (comprehension).
 The emphasis is placed on understanding the meaning of